themangosteen/lpy-lsystems-blender-addon/README.md

 Algorithmic Botany via Lindenmayer Systems in Blender
 ==============================

-This project was developed as part of a TU Vienna Bachelor thesis on the use of L-systems inside of the open source 3D computer graphics software Blender.
-The thesis describes applications of the code prodived in this project for specific use cases of L-system modeling in Blender and specifically to environmental interaction of a growing structure with a Blender scene.
+This project was developed as part of a TU Vienna Bachelor thesis on the use of L-systems (Lindenmayer systems) inside of the open source 3D computer graphics software Blender, based on the open source Python library L-Py by Boudon et al. The thesis describes applications of the code prodived in this project for specific use cases of L-system modeling in Blender and specifically to environmental interaction of a growing structure with a Blender scene.

 The full thesis is available as PDF: https://www.cg.tuwien.ac.at/research/publications/2017/LEOPOLD-2017-ALG